paralleldrive/cuid2/README.md

 ### NanoId and Ulid

 Overall, NanoId and Ulid seem to hit most of our requirements, Ulid leaks timestamps, and they both trust the random entropy from the Web Crypto API too much.
 The Web Crypto API trusts 2 untrustworthy things: The [random entropy source](https://docs.rs/bug/0.2.0/bug/rand/index.html#cryptographic-security), and the hashing algorithm used to stretch the entropy into random-looking data.

-Some implementations have had serious bugs that [went unpatched for years](https://bugs.chromium.org/p/chromium/issues/detail?id=552749).
-Because browser and OS implementations can sit on known security bugs for so long, we can't trust the entropy from the web crypto API.
-We need to supply our own entropy to ensure that ids remain unguessable.
+Some implementations have had [serious bugs that made them vulnerable to attack](https://bugs.chromium.org/p/chromium/issues/detail?id=552749).

 Along with using cryptographically secure methods, Cuid2 supplies its own known entropy from a diverse pool and uses a security audited, NIST-standard cryptographically secure hashing algorithm.